 I provide an odd, but interesting, mentorship role to the RxSwift project.

-I help out at a charity bringing new people into the tech sphere in NYC.
+I help out at a non-for-profit bringing new people into the tech sphere in NYC.

 Resources for 3 learn Swift courses for anyone to run in their own company.
 2 years running now.

 I spent a year talking and figuring out how to provide useful metrics on the quality of a library in the Cocoa ecosystem.